grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 5. We now want to make it easier for our colorblind colleagues to read.
 * For all lines in the graph: Use the  *Graph Styles*, choose a Line Width of 2 and a Fill opacity of 0
 ![Graph styles](img/Graph-styles.png)
-* Let's make dataset _user_ a dotted line.
+* Let's make dataset _user_ a dashed line.
 In the upper right, click on *Overrides* and _Add field override_.
+Then, choose "Fields with Name" _user_.
+Next, add override property _Graph styles > Line style_.
+Change from Solid to *Dash*.
+Keep *10,10* as the *line,space* setting.
-* Choose fields with name _carts_ and Add override property.
-In search, find _Graph styles > Line style_.
-Change from Solid to *Dots*.
+* We will make field _payment_ a dashed line as well.
+Again, click on _Add field override_, choosing "Fields with Name" _payment_.
+Next, add override property _Graph styles > Line style_.
+Change from Solid to *Dash*.
+Use a *5,10* dash line style.
 * Let's make dataset _catalogue_ a dashed line.
 Add an override for Fields with name _catalogue_, adding a Line Style override.
-For the dash pattern, we want to see short-long-short, and so to do this, we choose *30,3,3* in the dropdown.
+For the dash pattern, we want to see long-short-short, and so to do this, we choose *30,3,3*, the last item in the dropdown.
-* We will make fields _user_ and _payment_ dashed lines as well.
-For _user_, first add an override for line width, setting it to 1.
-Then, use a *10,10* dash line style.
-For _payment_, use a *5,10* dash line style.
+* Choose field with name _carts_ and Add override property.
+In search, find _Graph styles > Line style_.
+Change from Solid to *Dots* and keep the *0,10* *line,space* setting.
-* We will keep orders as-is.
+* We will keep _orders_ as-is.
 Click apply.
 Below is what your panel should look like:
 ![Sockshop App](img/sockshop-app.png)
 6. One more fix!
-We notice for your non-colorblind people that the two blue colors are just too similar, and we want to make it obvious.
-So, right from the dashboard, we click on the blue line associated with _user_, and a set of default colors appear.
+We notice that the two blue colors are just too similar, and we want to make it obvious.
+So, right from the dashboard, we click on the blue line associated with _user_ in the legend, and a set of default colors appear.
 Choose Purple.
+Save the dashboard.
 ## Convert the Server Request Rates panel from an old "graph" panel to a Bar Gauge Panel
 Like our first panel, we want context to understand what good looks like.
 Knowing our internal data patterns, we want to avoid service overload conditions where end-user performance can be affected.
 1. Edit the *Server Request Rates* panel (click on the panel's title and then *Edit*)